A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Results

 The functional is again derived for a minimal model of two lattice sites, resulting in four qubits.
 In order to assess the quality of the machine-learned functional, a comparison between our results and the exact functional is presented in Fig.~\ref{fig:MLQualityFermionicRDMFunctional}.
 To obtain the exact result, a state-vector was simulated propagating through the VQE quantum circuit.
 The noisy model used Cirq's Sycamore simulator (version 1.3.0 \cite{CirqDevelopers_2024}) with a shot number of 5.000 using the Weber processor and its provided median noise.
-To limit the resulting errors, the state was read-out only in the Z-basis from which the energy can be directly found as the only undetermined variable in such a case is a relative sign which can easily be deduced by virtue of the simplicity of the Fermi-Hubbard Dimer.
-Additionally, the minimal result of the entire VQE-process was taken as the result which due to the noise did not necessarily coincide with the final state of the VQE-minimization.
+To limit the resulting errors, the state was read-out only in the Z-basis, from which the energy can be directly calculated.
+Additionally, we used the minimal result of the entire VQE-process, which due to the noise did not necessarily coincide with the final state of the VQE-minimization.
 This can be seen as a simple form of error mitigation possible for this particular model.
-In general, reading out additional other Pauli strings will lead to additional noise in the data leading to worse results down the line.
-In particular, the functional's value is shifted upwards systematically due to the noisy VQE struggling to find the exact ground state as it is a fundamentally variational algorithm \cite{Koridon24}.
-On a first glance, these errors seem to be only minor when looking at the DNN-functional directly, see Fig.~\ref{fig:FermionicRDMFunctional}, but due to this formalism requiring the derivative, already minor errors can lead to issues.
+In general, reading out additional other Pauli strings will lead to additional noise in the data, leading to worse results down the line.
+In particular, the functional's value is shifted upwards systematically due to the noisy VQE struggling to find the exact ground state \cite{Koridon24}.
+These errors seem to be only minor when looking at the DNN-functional directly, see Fig.~\ref{fig:FermionicRDMFunctional}, but due to this formalism requiring the derivative, already minor errors can lead to issues.
 To truly take advantage of the proposed formalism, error mitigation \cite{GiurgicaTiron2020, Maciejewski2020} is a necessity and compatible with the workflow presented here (see Fig.~\ref{fig:WorkflowDetailed}).

 The on-site interaction on the fragment-related site is set to $+1$, meaning it is compatible with any positive interaction strength as, due to linearity, any positive factor can be taken out of the minimization in Eq.~\eqref{equ:ConstrainedSearchEquation}.
 For a negative interaction strength, however, a new functional resulting from a new set of training data would be required.